tacman/msgphp/docs/ddd/identities.md

 # Identities

-A domain identity is a composite value of individual identifier values.
+A domain identity is a composite value of one or more individual identifier values, indexed by an identifier field name.
 Its usage is to uniquely identify a domain object, and therefor qualifying it an entity object.

 Identifier values can be of any type, e.g. a [domain identifier](identifiers.md), another (foreign) entity object, or any primitive value.